Alternative employment for redundant employees

 The Government is pressing ahead with plans to extend the period during which pregnant employees and new parents are entitled to be offered any suitable alternative vacancy if they are being made redundant.
 We look at how the law will change and the headaches that the amendments could cause for employers.

-Commentary and analysis: HR and legal information and guidance relating to alternative employment for redundant employees.
+Commentary and insights: HR and legal information and guidance relating to alternative employment for redundant employees.